jhardyy/WebsiteCoursework/README.md

-# WebsiteCoursework - DMU Restaurant
+# Website Coursework - DMU Restaurant

 ## About the Website
 This website is for a restaurant located on site at DMU university.
 Located at the very top of the page in the header of the webpage, there is a JavaScript greeting.
 The greeting changes depending on what time of day the user visits the website.
 It has a universal banner located at the top of the website that uses a section element as an image container.
 It also contains a h1 element that acts as a website title.